What other things should a prospective new client know or consider?

 I called and tried to leave a voicemail–and your mailbox was full!

 Seriously, my phone system is a little wonky, and I have no way of telling when it gets filled up with voicemails–unless someone tells me.
 So if you here that my voicemail is full, PLEASE send me an email telling me this.
 I will be of so grateful.
 Sometimes it has gone for a week or two, and I did not notice it was not saving voicemails.
 Uber-embarrassing.

 Didn’t you used to have a Scituate office?

 Yes, in fact, at one time it was my only office, but I got tired of the grueling 15 minute commute from my home in Norwell (can you imagine?).
 So I opted for the 5 minute door to door commute and moved to Norwell.
 Until very recently, I maintained both offices.
-I made the decision to close the Scituate office effective 2015.
+I made the decision to close the Scituate office a few years back.

 Are you selling your home and leaving the area?

 As of May 2021, my wife and I are in the process of selling our home.
 Initially we will rent locally in the area, Within a year or two, we will be relocating.
 So, yes, I will be retiring and leaving the area in the next two to three years.

 What is the disclaimer you have under your email signature about “Intermediate Service Provider” and what does that mean?